Jeremycouturier/NcorpiON/README.md

 ## Why NcorpiON

 Other N-body softwares exist, like REBOUND, and you might wonder what NcorpiON has that they don't.
 NcorpiON can use the algorithm FalcON of Walter Dehnen to compute mutual gravitational interactions and to detect collisions between bodies in $\mathcal{O}(N)$.
-This FFM algorithm is a considerable improvement of the Barnes-Hut tree code, significantly faster for the same precision, and that conserves the total momentum of the system to machine precision (Barnes-Hut doesn't).
+This Fast Multipole algorithm is a considerable improvement of the Barnes-Hut tree code, significantly faster for the same precision, and that conserves the total momentum of the system to machine precision (Barnes-Hut doesn't).
 Using NcorpiON for a N-body numerical integration is thus very relevant for a system with large N where precision on the computation of mutual gravity is still needed.

 In a N-body simulation with large N, collisions can be numerous and can lead to the fragmentation of the bodies.
 NcorpiON features a fragmentation module based on the litterature on crater scaling and ejecta models